odellk/local-first/README.md

-This is some text in README.md
+This is text in README.md

+And here is some more text.